underdogliu/SALMONN/README.md

 If you find SALMONN useful, please cite our paper:
 ```
 @article{tang2023salmonn,
   title={{SALMONN}: Towards Generic Hearing Abilities for Large Language Models},
-      author={Changli, Tang and Wenyi, Yu and Guangzhi, Sun and Xianzhao, Chen and Tian, Tan and Wei, Li and Lu, Lu and Zejun, Ma and Chao, Zhang},
+  author={Tang, Changli and Yu, Wenyi and Sun, Guangzhi and Chen, Xianzhao and Tan, Tian and Li, Wei and Lu, Lu and Ma, Zejun and Zhang, Chao},
-      journal={arXiv:2310.13289},
+  journal={arXiv preprint arXiv:2310.13289},
   year={2023}
 }
 ```
 ## All Thanks to Our Contributors